• Skip to primary navigation

 Banff National Park Fees

-Entry into Banff National Park requires a National Park Pass.
-There are a number of ways to purchase a pass.
-There are park gates located just after leaving west of Canmore (in summer months prepare for long lines of vehicles) where you can purchase your pass.
-Alternatively you can purchase your pass online or in the Banff townsite.
+Entry into Banff National Park requires a National Park Pass and there are a number of ways to purchase a pass.
+There are park gates located just after leaving west of Canmore (in summer months be prepared for a long line of vehicles) where you can purchase your pass.
+We recommend purchasing a pass online or in town.

 • Adult: $10.50